Michigan’s Smoked Whitefish Dip Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Michigan’s smoked whitefish dip is such a delicious tradition!
-Try my easy, best-in-class recipe with just four ingredients that include labneh.
+Smoked whitefish dip is such a delicious tradition, especially here in Michigan.
+Try my easy, best-in-class recipe with just four ingredients.

 Smoked whitefish dip in a platter with crackers and vegetables